The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

 While speed testing the Diatom CX I could tell that the board felt out of its element.
 This cruiser-style all-around isn’t meant for racing, and that’s OK.
 The rigid construction still held up well to fast paddling without causing the board to bend and flex, however the lower rocker profile and wide nose did cause the board to noticeably plow its way through the water at higher speeds.

 In our top-speed and sprint testing the Diatom CX performed about how I expected it to.
-The average sprint speed hovered around 5.0 MPH while the peak speed I was able to reach was just 5.5 MPH.
+The average sprint speed hovered around 4.8 MPH while the peak speed I was able to reach was just 5.2 MPH.
 These results are a little bit slow for other 34” wide boards, however most of those are a foot longer, which can make a big difference in their maximum speeds.
-Another component of this slightly slower speed is the flexibility of the paddle.
-The Sea Gods paddle is great for lower-cadence cruising, but does noticeably flex when putting down significant amounts of power.
+Another component of this slightly slower speed is the size and weight of the paddle.
+The Sea Gods paddle is great for lower-cadence cruising, but is much harder to use at a higher cadence.

-While I’m not going to pick the Diatom Ten6 CX for my next race, it still has plenty to offer for paddling efficiently over long distances.
+While I’m not going to pick the Diatom Ten6 CX for my next race, it still has plenty to offer for paddling efficiently at a cruising pace.

 The Diatom Ten6 CX has a classic cruiser shape and vibe.
 It’s highly maneuverable (great for paddling around your local waters or catching a wave) but does struggle when it comes to tracking straight over longer distances.